keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </div>
 </div>

-Biologically absorbed superoxide (•O<sub>2</sub><sup>--</sup>) generates reactive oxygen species that trigger cell ageing by oxidative stress.
-The net Haber--Willstätter(Weiss) reaction, co-proposed by Fritz Haber [of Haber-Bosch fame]({% post_url 2023-06-14-nitrogen-fixation %}) in his [final paper](https://doi.org/10.1098/rspa.1934.0221) published just after death.
-In fact the Haber-Weiss naming is a [historical starting point (and misnomer)](https://doi.org/10.1179/135100001101536373) that didn't bear out in mechanistic studies.
+The net Haber--Willstätter(Weiss) reaction describes biologically absorbed superoxide (•O<sub>2</sub><sup>--</sup>) generating reactive oxygen species, which trigger cell ageing by oxidative stress.
+It was co-proposed by Fritz Haber [of Haber-Bosch fame]({% post_url 2023-06-14-nitrogen-fixation %}) in his [final paper](https://doi.org/10.1098/rspa.1934.0221), published just after death.
+Aspects of the Haber--Weiss proposal were  [historical startings point (and a misnomer)](https://doi.org/10.1179/135100001101536373) that didn't bear out in mechanistic studies.
 Fenton studied the importance of iron species as the main pathway radical propogation.
 Reaction of superoxide directly with hydrogen peroxide [would actually unleash singlet oxygen](https://doi.org/10.1179/135100001101536373).
 {:.figcaption}

 Entire complex biological networks of antioxidants have been evolved to patch the damage of an oxygen metabolism: from superoxide converting enzymes, to radical scavenging vitamins, and aromatic compounds that can stabilise radical species into a less destructive form.
 Life's chemical potential was turbocharged, but with it comes an accumulation of organic corrosions that has to be carefully managed by patchwork clean-up until the cell fails.